-In certain instances, a periodontal pack (dressing) may be placed to better control the position of the gum tissue to optimize your surgical result.
+In certain instances, a periodontal / wound dressing may be placed to better control the position of the gum tissue to optimize your surgical result.
 In addition, the dressing can act as a bandage to protect the surgical site in the hours immediately following surgery.
-Beyond the first 24 hours following surgery, should the dressing-periodontal pack fall off, this is not a cause for concern.
+Beyond the first 24 hours following surgery, should the dressing-periodontal / wound dressing fall off, this is not a cause for concern.
 Simply continue with the postoperative protocol as recommended.